 Blackberry Sauce (Syrup)

-- 2 cups blackberry
+- 2 cups of blackberry pulp

 - ½ cup of water

-- ¾ cup sugar
+- ¾ cup of sugar

 Instructions